Jackie Wilson: Early years

-Jack Leroy Wilson Jr. was born on June 9, 1934, in Highland Park, Michigan, as the third and only surviving child of singer Jack Leroy Wilson, Sr. (1903–1983) and Eliza Mae Wilson (1900–1975).
-Eliza Mae was born on the Billups-Whitfield Place in Lowndes County, Mississippi.
-Eliza Mae's parents were Tom and Virginia Ransom.
+Jack Leroy Wilson Jr. was born on June 9, 1934, in Highland Park, Michigan, the third and only surviving child of Eliza Mae Wilson (1900–1975) and singer Jack Leroy Wilson Sr. (1903–1983).
+Eliza Mae was born on the Billups-Whitfield Place in Lowndes County, Mississippi to Virginia and Tom Ransom.
 Wilson often visited his family in Columbus and was greatly influenced by the choir at Billups Chapel.
-Growing up in the suburban Detroit enclave of Highland Park, Wilson joined a gang called the Shakers and often got himself in trouble.
-Wilson's alcoholic father was frequently absent and usually unemployed.
-In 1943, his parents separated shortly after Jackie's ninth birthday.
+Growing up in the suburban Detroit enclave of Highland Park, Wilson joined a gang called the Shakers and often got himself into trouble.
+Jack Leroy was frequently absent and usually unemployed, and in 1943, the Wilsons separated shortly after Jackie's ninth birthday.

-Jackie Wilson began singing as a youth, accompanying his mother, an experienced church choir singer.
-In his early teens he joined a quartet, the Ever Ready Gospel Singers, who gained popularity in local churches.
+Wilson began singing as a youth, accompanying his mother, an experienced church-choir singer.
+In his early teens, Wilson joined the Ever Ready Gospel Singers, who gained popularity in local churches.
 Wilson was not very religious, but he enjoyed singing in public.
 The money the quartet earned from performing was often spent on alcohol, and Wilson began drinking at an early age.

 Wilson dropped out of high school at age 15, having been sentenced twice to detention in the Lansing Corrections system for juveniles.
 During his second stint in detention, Wilson learned to box and began competing in the Detroit amateur circuit at age 16.
-Wilson's record in the Golden Gloves was 2 and 8.
-After his mother forced Jackie to quit boxing, Wilson was forced to marry Freda Hood by her father after getting her pregnant, and he became a father at age 17.
+His record in the Golden Gloves was 2–8.
+After his mother forced him to quit boxing, Wilson got his girlfriend, Freda Hood, pregnant, and her father forced him to marry her.
+Wilson became a father at age 17.

 Early career

-He began working at Lee's Sensation Club as a solo singer, then formed a group called the Falcons that included cousin Levi Stubbs, who later led the Four Tops.
-(Two other Wilson cousins, Hubert Johnson and Levi's brother Joe, later became members of the Contours.)
+Wilson began working at Lee's Sensation Club as a solo singer, then formed a group called the Falcons (not to be confused with the Detroit-based group that recorded the 1959 hit, "You're So Fine") that included cousin Levi Stubbs, who later led the Four Tops.
+(Two more of Wilson's cousins, Hubert Johnson and Levi's brother Joe, later became members of the Contours.)
 The other Falcons joined Hank Ballard as part of the Midnighters, including Alonzo Tucker and Billy Davis, who worked with Wilson several years later as a solo artist.
 Tucker and Wilson collaborated as songwriters on a few songs Wilson recorded, including his 1963 hit "Baby Workout".

 Wilson was discovered by talent agent Johnny Otis, who recruited him for a group called the Thrillers.
 That group evolved into the Royals (who later became R&B group, the Midnighters, though Wilson was not part of the group when it changed its name and signed with King Records).
-Wilson signed on with manager Al Green (not to be confused with R&B singer Al Green, nor Albert "Al" Green of the now defunct National Records).
-Green, who also managed LaVern Baker, Little Willie John, Johnnie Ray and Della Reese, owned two music publishing companies, Pearl Music and Merrimac Music, and Detroit's Flame Show Bar, where Wilson met Baker.
+Wilson signed on with manager Al Green (not to be confused with R&B singer Al Green or Albert "Al" Green of the now defunct National Records).
+Green, who also managed LaVern Baker, Little Willie John, Johnnie Ray and Della Reese, owned two music publishing companies, Pearl Music and Merrimac Music; and Detroit's Flame Show Bar, where Wilson met Baker.